ejangi/ejangi.com/content/projects/soulution.md

 * Built the web app in React using Google's Firestore and Firebase Auth.

+* Configured the automated build process from git push to live.

 * Deployed for testing and personal use at [soulution.cloud](https://soulution.cloud) "
 breakdown: ["Development:70", "Design:30"]